 3) The primary goal of any business or industry Six Sigma project is usually to raise 4-Sigma to 5-Sigma.
 This increase indicates a very significant improvement: a 100-fold decrease in defects in the short term.

 4) Unfortunately, some processes will never reach 6-Sigma, but getting 5-Sigma is typically enough.
 However, the process may be re-engineered in some cases to achieve 6-Sigma performance.

 Six Sigma is a popular process that helps companies achieve more outstanding results, improving their processes and strengthening their customer base.
 In today’s highly competitive business environment, companies need every advantage.
 Consequently, today’s businesses need professionals who understand Six Sigma or Lean Six Sigma.

 If this field interests you, your chances of securing a good position in this challenging field will increase if you acquire an online Six Sigma certification.
-UMass Amherst’s Isenberg of Business Management, in co-operation with Simplilearn, offers a post-graduate program in Lean Six Sigma that equips you to tackle the intricacies of Six Sigma and become a valuable, sought-after expert.
+Simplilearn, in collaboration with the University of Massachusetts, offers a post graduate program in Lean Six Sigma that equips you to tackle the intricacies of Six Sigma and become a valuable, sought-after expert.

 This six-month online certification course is aligned with IASSC-Lean Six Sigma and provides excellent skill training in: